sunlightlabs/scout/README.md

 ### Other features

-Scout also implements an "RSS/Atom to Email/SMS" feature.
+Scout also implements an "RSS/Atom to Email" feature.

 ## Under the Hood